 - development of a web interface for researchers to access and use the ACARCinom database.

 Who Will Benefit

-Cancer research organisations, researchers, policymakers and government, veterinary clinicians and the veterinary industry will benefit from access to transformed and de-identified veterinary cancer data accessible through an authenticated web interface.
+Cancer research organisations, researchers, policymakers and government, veterinary clinicians and the veterinary industry are benefiting from access to transformed and de-identified veterinary cancer data accessible through an authenticated web interface.

-Users of ACARCinom will be able to conduct research for cancer risk mapping and ranking of predisposing risk factors for cancers in humans and animals.
+Users of ACARCinom are able to conduct research for cancer risk mapping and ranking of predisposing risk factors for cancers in humans and animals.

 Our partners are:

 - University of Sydney

 ACARCinom is the first Australia-wide registry of animal cancer occurrences, collecting standardised data from pathology labs and universities in real time.
 It launched on 23 November 2023 at the St Lucia campus of the University of Queensland.
 Watch the full launch video.